PacktPublishing/Node.js-Design-Patterns-Fourth-Edition/09-behavioral-design-patterns/17-command-s3-put-object/README.md

-# 13-async-iterator-streams
+# 17-command-s3-put-object

-This sample demonstrates how to use an async generator to implement an async iterator.
+This sample showcases how the AWS SDK uses the command pattern.

 ## Dependencies